-Furniture and equipment Leasehold improvements

-3 to 5 years 3 to 15 years or up to the lease term
+Furniture and equipment3 to 5 yearsLeasehold improvements3 to 15 years or up to the lease term

-Improvements to leased properties, under operating leases are amortized on a straight line calculated without exceeding the length of the respective lease contracts
+Improvements to leased properties, under operating leases are amortized on a straight line calculated without exceeding the length of the respective lease contracts.

 Property and equipment is derecognized on disposal or when no future economic benefits are expected from its use.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is recognized in other income or other expenses in the consolidated statement of profit or loss in the year that the asset is derecognized.